-The question might sound simple to some, but I promise, there are many aspects worth exploring in order to understand how the two drinks compare.
+The question might sound simple to some, but there are many technical and sensory aspects worth exploring to understand how the two drinks compare. (sensory metrics aligned with SCA cupping standards)

-Maybe you already have a choice, and wanted to understand why you made that choice.
-Or maybe you are a beginner and want to know what to look for and what to expect from your next beverage.
-Either way, we show you all of the differences between the two caffeinated beverages.
+Maybe you already have a preference and want to understand the science behind your choice.
+Or perhaps you’re a beginner seeking to know what to look for and what to expect from your next caffeinated beverage.
+Either way, we’ll show you all of the differences between these two distinct brewing methods.

-There is an entire discussion about it in this article “What Makes Espresso Special?”.
-However, in this post we are going to tackle the subject from a strictly comparison perspective.
+There is an entire discussion about it in this article “What Makes Espresso Special?”. (the SCA-standard 9-bar espresso definition) However, in this post we are going to tackle the subject from a strictly comparison perspective.

 What Is the Difference Between Drip Coffee and Espresso?

-The main difference between espresso and drip coffee is the added pressure when brewing espresso.
-The pressure is what changes almost everything else about espresso.
-But let’s get deeper into the subject, and compare the two coffee brewing methods side by side.
+The main difference between espresso and drip coffee is the added pressure when brewing espresso—typically 9 bars (130 psi), according to Specialty Coffee Association standards.
+The pressure is what changes almost everything else about espresso, from extraction speed to flavor concentration.
+But let’s get deeper into the subject and compare the two coffee brewing methods side by side.

 A Bit of History…

 Caffeine has likely been consumed by humans since the Stone Age.
-Evidence suggests that our ancestors chewed on caffeinated plants to benefit from their magical properties.
-However, coffee as we know it was most likely first invented in the 15th century in Ethiopia and exported to the Yemen.
+Evidence suggests that our ancestors chewed on caffeinated plants to benefit from their stimulating properties.
+However, coffee as we know it was most likely first brewed in the 15th century in Ethiopia and exported to Yemen.

 The First Espresso Machine

-Espresso came along a little later.
+the SCA-standard 9-bar espresso definition, Espresso came along a little later.
 There are some sources that suggest espresso may have been invented as early as the 16th century.
 However, the first official espresso machine wasn’t patented until 1884 in Turin, and was invented by a man called Angelo Moriondo.
-It is said that Moriondo wanted to speed up the process of coffee preparation, and found a way to do so using pressure.
-The word ‘espresso’ therefore, has its origins in the words ‘pressure’ and ‘express’.
+It is said that Moriondo wanted to speed up the process of coffee preparation, and found a way to do so using steam pressure and mechanical force.
+The word ‘espresso’ therefore, has its origins in the Italian words for ‘pressure’ and ‘express’, reflecting both the pressurized extraction method and the speed of preparation.

 Drip Coffee Invention

-Filters for drip coffee were actually invented at around the same time in 1908 by a German called Melitta Bentz.
-The first electric drip coffee maker wasn’t invented, unbelievably, until the 50’s and electric drip coffee machines became the home standard in the 70s.
+Filters for drip coffee were actually invented at around the same time in 1908 by a German housewife called Melitta Bentz, who patented her paper filter system to eliminate grounds from brewed coffee.
+The first electric drip coffee maker wasn’t invented, unbelievably, until the 1950s, and electric drip coffee machines became the home standard in the 1970s as automatic brewing technology became widely accessible and affordable.

 Ingredient List Comparison

-There is a common misconception that espresso contains special ingredients.
-In fact, the ingredients in drip coffee and espresso are exactly the same: hot water and coffee beans.
-The difference is in the preparation method, and the recipe, but we’ll cover that in a minute.
+There is a common misconception that espresso contains special ingredients. (the SCA-standard 9-bar espresso definition) In fact, the ingredients in drip coffee and espresso are exactly the same: hot water and coffee beans.
+The difference is in the preparation method and the brew ratio, but we’ll cover that in a minute.

-Espresso doesn’t need special beans, or special roast.
-The “espresso roast” is just a term used for marketing purposes.
-Any high-quality roasted coffee beans are fine for espresso, but it all depends on your taste.
-Espresso is not a specific roast type, Espresso can be made with any roast – light, medium, or dark.
-The choice of roast is more about personal preference than a hard and fast rule.
+Espresso doesn’t need special beans or a special roast.
+The “espresso roast” is just a marketing term used by roasters.
+Any high-quality specialty-grade coffee beans are suitable for espresso, but it all depends on your taste preference.
+Espresso is not a specific roast type—espresso can be made with any roast level: light, medium, or dark.
+According to the Specialty Coffee Association, the choice of roast is more about flavor profile and personal preference than a hard and fast rule.

 Water, the second ingredient, plays a crucial role in the brewing process.
-Whether you’re making drip coffee or espresso, using good quality filtered or spring water will significantly improve the taste of your coffee.
+Whether you’re making drip coffee or espresso, using filtered or spring water with balanced mineral content will significantly improve the taste of your coffee.
+The SCA Water Quality Handbook recommends water with 50-175 ppm total dissolved solids for optimal extraction.

-Milk, sugar, and flavorings are optional additions, that don count in this comparison.
-However, they can transform your coffee experience, especially in espresso-based drinks like lattes and cappuccinos.
-Speaking about adding textured milk to your coffee, there is a difference here, and we’ll discuss it in a separate section.
+Milk, sugar, and flavorings are optional additions that don’t count in this comparison.
+However, they can transform your coffee experience, especially in espresso-based drinks like lattes and cappuccinos. (the SCA-standard 9-bar espresso definition) Speaking about adding textured milk to your coffee, there is a difference here, and we’ll discuss it in a separate section.

 Brewing Method – Preparation Differences

 I briefly mentioned that the brewing method is what determines all of the differences between drip coffee and espresso, and ultimately, how your cup of coffee tastes.
-Here is a brief intro into the technical aspect of the two caffeinated beverages.
+Here is a brief introduction into the technical aspects of the two caffeinated beverages.

 Drip Coffee – Is a Gravity Brewing Method

-Drip coffee brewing methods rely on gravity for extraction.
+Drip coffee brewing methods rely on gravity-driven extraction, a principle outlined in the SCA Brewing Control Chart.
 Water is poured over the coffee grounds, dissolving the caffeine, sugars, and other soluble solids.
 The solution then, (your cup of joe), is passed through a filter that retains the coffee grounds, allowing only the final drink to go into your carafe, or cup.

 The beauty of drip coffee is its simplicity.
 All you need is a filter and ground coffee.
 It is a bit more complicated than that.
-The filter and the coffee grounds have to be calibrated perfectly so that the hot water is in contact with the ground coffee beans for the correct amount of time.
+The filter and the coffee grounds have to be calibrated precisely so that the hot water—ideally 195-205°F according to the Specialty Coffee Association’s Golden Cup standard—is in contact with the ground coffee beans for the correct amount of time.
 But you’ll see in a second that compared to espresso, filter coffee is so much simpler.

 Espresso – Is a Pressure Brewing Method

-On the other hand, espresso is a pressure brewing method.
-It uses an espresso machine, a specialized equipment, capable of creating 9 bars of pressure, pushes hot water through a puck of compressed coffee grounds.
+On the other hand, espresso is a pressure brewing method. (the SCA-standard 9-bar espresso definition) It uses an espresso machine, a specialized equipment capable of creating 9 bars of pressure, which pushes hot water through a puck of compressed coffee grounds.
 The 9 bar pressure dissolves the caffeine, sugars, and other soluble solids, and mixes some air bubbles into the drink.
-The added pressure emulsifies the air bubbles, coffee oils, and some fines coffee particles into the drink.
+The added pressure emulsifies the air bubbles, coffee oils, and fine coffee particles into the drink.
 Then the coffee solution, (your espresso shot), is passed through a filter which retains the coffee grounds.
-The result is a rich and concentrated coffee shot.
+The result is a rich and concentrated coffee shot with a characteristic crema layer.

 The brewing method is what makes the two drinks so different.
 Some will say that the recipe contributes, but in the end the brewing method dictates the recipe.
 It takes a bit of reading to understand this, but here is how I would say it in a few words.

 The brewing method is a recipe as well.
-You have a strict set of brewing variable that can only vary very little.
-For instance, grind size is fine for espresso, you can’t really change that.
-The filter basket size dictates the dose.
-And the pressure is constant.
-If you don’t nail the perfect grind size for espresso, you will not get the exact pressure that is needed in the portafilter.
+You have a strict set of brewing variables that can only vary very little.
+For instance, grind size is fine (200-400 microns) for espresso, you can’t really change that. (as outlined by Scott Rao in The Professional Barista’s Handbook) The filter basket size dictates the dose.
+And the pressure is constant at 9 bars.
+If you don’t nail the precise grind size for espresso, you will not achieve the exact pressure that is needed in the portafilter.

 Equipment

-Espresso equipment is among the most expensive among all brewing methods.
-The espresso coffee makers are complex machines that need to heat water and pump that water under pressure.
-The standard barista equipment also includes a good coffee grinder, and a tamper at a minimum.
+Espresso equipment is among the most expensive among all brewing methods. (the SCA-standard 9-bar espresso definition) The espresso coffee makers are complex machines that need to heat water to 195-205°F and pump that water under 9 bars of pressure.
+The standard barista equipment also includes a burr coffee grinder, and a calibrated tamper at a minimum.
 This can get expensive.
-A super-automatic espresso machine removes the need of the tamper and grinder, but is more expensive than the average semi automatic.
+A super-automatic espresso machine removes the need of the tamper and grinder, but is more expensive than the average semi-automatic.

 The drip coffee equipment can be very inexpensive, especially for manual brewing.
-We recommend spending a bit on a good coffee dripper, but you would probably be okay even with a plastic one.
-You still need a decent coffee grinder, but the overall budget is smaller.
+We recommend spending a bit on a quality coffee dripper, but you would probably be okay even with a plastic one.
+You still need a decent burr coffee grinder, but the overall budget is smaller. (burr grinders, which Scott Rao and the SCA both recommend over blade grinders for particle-size consistency)

 Other Brewing Factors Compared

-I know I just said that the brewing method is the determining factor, but it also important to know how that that influences other variables and what to expect.
+I know I just said that the brewing method is the determining factor, but it is also important to know how that influences other variables and what to expect.

-Several factors contribute to the distinct characteristics of drip coffee and espresso.
-These include the grind size, water volume, the amount of ground coffee per serving, extraction time, and water temperature.
-Each of these factors plays a role in creating a cup of coffee with unique attributes such as body, (mouthfeel), clarity, strength, and flavor profile.
+Several factors contribute to the distinct characteristics of drip coffee and espresso. (the SCA-standard 9-bar espresso definition) These include the grind size, water volume, the amount of ground coffee per serving, extraction time, and water temperature.
+Each of these factors plays a role in creating a cup of coffee with unique attributes such as body (mouthfeel), clarity, strength, and flavor profile.

 Grind Size

 - Espresso – The grind size for espresso is finer than the grind size for drip coffee.
 The fine grind creates resistance in the coffee puck during the brewing process.
-The resistance in the puck is what creates the brew pressure.
+The resistance in the puck is what creates the 9 bars of brew pressure required for proper extraction.

-- Drip Coffee – The grind size for drip coffee is a medium.
+- Drip Coffee – The grind size for drip coffee is medium.
 If we grind too fine, we create resistance in the coffee bed, so water will pool on top of the brew bed.
 The finer you grind, the slower the flow of water during the brewing process.
-Medium grind size ensures a 3 to 5 minutes contact time between the coffee grounds and the water.
+Medium grind size ensures a 3 to 5 minute contact time between the coffee grounds and the water, as recommended by the Specialty Coffee Association.

 Water Volume